warren/perdicis-notes/content/Little Heaven.md

 ## Drinks
 ### Matcha milk tea // 25% sugar // Default boba
-9.25/10.
-This is the best boba I've had in months!
-As I write this, it's second-to-top on the tier list.
+9.5/10.
+Best boba I've had in months!
+Hole in the wall boba shop with only enough room for 2 people to stand at a time.

 l even believe it might deserve a higher rating.
 It wasn't fully mixed when I drank it, so the first 2/3 of the drink was perfect followed by 1/3 of rather bitter matcha flavor.
 I still liked it.